 You sure can.
 Untinted glass commonly used in car side windows reduces, but does not completely block transmission of UV radiation.

-Protect your kids from sunburn in TicTasTogs quality children's sunsafe swimwear.
-Whether it's great looking boys swimwear, stylish girls swimwear or comfortable baby swimwear all styles include good body coverage and are made with UPF50+ fabrics for maximum sun protection.
+Protect your kids from UV and sunburn in TicTasTogs premium children's sunsafe swimwear.
+Whether it's great looking boys swimwear, stylish girls swimwear or comfortable baby swimwear all styles include great body coverage and are made with our superior quality long lasting UPF50+ fabrics for maximum sun protection.

 For more information on sun protection and skin cancer please visit the Cancer Council.